mathiasertl/django-ca/docs/source/quickstart/from_source.rst

    misconfiguration might make it impossible to retrieve a certificate!

 In this setup, we'll create certificates using the CA we created above.
-If you want to use Let's Encrypt certificates instead, you can have a look at our :doc:`quickstart_docker_compose` for an example.
+If you want to use Let's Encrypt certificates instead, you can have a look at our :doc:`/quickstart/docker_compose` for an example.

 Create a private/public key pair for NGINX to use: